temple-technology/fastify-scaling-test/docs/LOAD_TEST_CONFIGURATION.md

 ### Health Monitoring

-#### `PGPOOL_HEALTH_CHECK_PERIOD` (Current: using default 30 seconds)
+#### `PGPOOL_HEALTH_CHECK_PERIOD="10"`
-**What it does**: How often PGPool sends health check queries to each PostgreSQL node.
+**What it does**: How often PGPool sends health check queries to each PostgreSQL node (10 seconds).

-**Technical explanation**: Every 30 seconds, PGPool sends a simple query to each backend node to verify it's responsive and healthy.
+**Technical explanation**: Every 10 seconds, PGPool sends a simple query to each backend node to verify it's responsive and healthy.

-**Simple explanation**: Similar to checking each database server's pulse every 30 seconds to ensure it remains alive and responding.
+**Simple explanation**: Similar to checking each database server's pulse every 10 seconds to ensure it remains alive and responding.

-**Impact on load testing**: More frequent checks (10-15s) provide faster failure detection during stress testing but create more overhead.
+**Impact on load testing**: More frequent checks provide faster failure detection during stress testing compared to the default 30-second interval.

-**Current setup**: Uses the default 30-second interval since this environment variable isn't explicitly set.

-#### `PGPOOL_HEALTH_CHECK_TIMEOUT="10"`
+#### `PGPOOL_HEALTH_CHECK_TIMEOUT="5"`
 **What it does**: Time (in seconds) to wait for a health check response from PostgreSQL nodes.

-**Technical explanation**: Every health check query must complete within 10 seconds or the node is considered unhealthy.
+**Technical explanation**: Each health check query must complete within 5 seconds or the node is considered unhealthy.

-**Simple explanation**: Similar to giving each database server 10 seconds to respond "I'm okay" when checked.
+**Simple explanation**: Similar to giving each database server 5 seconds to respond "I'm okay" when checked.

-**Impact on load testing**: Too short = false positive failures during high load; too long = slow failure detection.
+**Impact on load testing**: Balanced setting - not too short to cause false positives under load, not too long to delay failure detection.

 #### `PGPOOL_HEALTH_CHECK_MAX_RETRIES="5"`
 **What it does**: Number of failed health checks before marking a PostgreSQL node as down.